rob-myers/rob-myers.github.io/articles/objective.md

 </aside>

-We finish with two basic graphical demos.
-You can pan and zoom, drag the light around, and view walls/doors/obstacles in 3D in the second tab.
+We end with two basic graphical demos: you can pan/zoom, drag the light, and view walls/doors/obstacles in 3D.

-__TODO__ improve demos e.g. shade darkness.
+They demonstrate underlying polygons endowing the Starship Geomorph with structure.

 <div
   class="tabs"